 Consolidating your super is simple.
 You just need your Tax File Number, your Hostplus member number and the details of any other super funds you might have.
 We can do the rest.

 Most of us have more than one super account.
 Multiple accounts happen when we change jobs and join our new employers default fund, or have an old account from a long-forgotten job.
-Whatever the case may be, the fact is these accounts may be eroding your superannuation savings and could be put to better use.
+Whatever the case may be, there could be duplicated administration fees and insurance premiums eroding your superannuation savings.

 Having all of your super in one fund means you’re able to maximise growth and may pay less in administration fees.